Solana Portfolio Tracking: The Token-Account and Rent Model (2026)

 - Track dormant accounts; treat account closure as a SOL return, not income.

-- Recognise Token-2022 extension tokens — they can behave non-trivially.
+- Recognise Token-2022 extension tokens, which can behave non-trivially.

 - Apply the jurisdiction cost-basis method as on any chain; classify internal transfers.